 Tie a knot in the cord where you want the beads to start.
 String on a bead up to the knot.
-Follow each bead with a knot.
-I wanted my beads to be snugly between each knot, so that’s how I did mine.
+If you want your beads to stay put, put a knot between each bead.
 String on as many beads as you want, and when you’re finished, tie on the second half of the clasp, like you did the first half of the clasp.

 I love the idea of doing this as a craft project at Mother’s Day Out or your Mother play date group!
 Make extras and give them to new moms.
 You could even make and sell them at your local craft fair!